sumnerevans/sumnerevans.com/content/posts/travel/2022-mexico-city-retreat/index.md

 ## Working and Learning

-This retreat was the most meeting-heavy one we've had, but each was extremely valuable.
-We had five full-team meetings, and I think that if our retreat consisted just of those meetings it would have been worth it.
+This retreat was the most meeting-heavy one we've had, but each meeting was extremely valuable.
+We had five full-team meetings, and I think that if the only thing that we did during the retreat were those meetings, the whole retreat would have been worth it.

-On Tuesday, Eric talked about our plan for next year and laid out an exciting vision for growth.
+On Tuesday, Eric talked about our plan for next year and laid out an exciting vision for the company.
 It's always great to hear his high-level thoughts on where the company is going.
-Obviously I can't share most of it publicly, but I can say that the future is bright, and you can expect big things from Beeper coming into the new year.
+Obviously I can't share most of it publicly, but I can say that the future is bright, and you can expect big things from Beeper in the new year.

 ### Retro